-Sulphur – The Brutal side of Food, Sugar and Beauty
+Sulphur – The Brutal side of Food & Beauty

-Please spare 8 1/2 of you valuable time and watch this heartbreaking story
+Please spare 12 minutes of you valuable time and watch this two heartbreaking stories explaining our involvement in assisting the sulfur porters of East Java.

 The journey starts with a comfortable 3.8 km hike up the slop of a volcano to the rim of the crater.
 Next follows an almost 175 meters vertical drop down into the steaming, smoking gut of the volcano.
-The porters then need to protect their faces with mostly a wet rug and step right into the poisonous fumes and chip out blocks of the hardened sulfur with which they fill two baskets weighting each about 35 kg.
-A bamboo stick then connects the basket and the porter carries the load back up to the rim of the volcano and more then three kilometer down to the collection point.
-The entire journey for one load takes approximately 5 hours for which the porter receives 625 Rupiahs per kilogram.
+The porters then need to protect their faces with mostly a wet rug and step right into the poisonous fumes and chip out blocks of the hardened sulfur with which they fill two baskets weighting each about 35-40 kg.
+A bamboo stick then connects the basket and the porters carry the load back up to the rim of the volcano and then almost 4 kilometers down to the collection point.
+The entire journey for one load takes approximately 5 hours for which the porters receives 800 Rupiahs (7 cent US) per kilogram.

 One porter makes two trips daily, and this six days in a row, and then has to rest for one week.